ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Read-write set {#rw-set}

-The **read-write set** or **RW set** is a set of shards that will participate in executing a [distributed transaction](#distributed-transactions).
-It combines read-set shards, from which data will be read, and write-set shards, in which modifications will be carried out.
+The **read-write set** or **RW set** is a set of data that will participate in executing a [distributed transaction](#distributed-transactions).
+It combines the read set, the data that will be read, and the write set, the data modifications to be carried out.

 #### Read set {#read-set}